kptdev/kpt/docs/kpt_grep.md

       --annotate              annotate resources with their file origins. (default true) -h, --help                  help for grep
-      --include-subpackages   also print resources from subpackages. (default true)
+      --include-subpackages   also print resources from subpackages. (default true) -v, --invert-match           Selected Resources are those not matching any of the specified patterns..
 ```

 ### SEE ALSO